einar-saukas/ZX0/README.md

 compression format itself is very simple and efficient, providing a high compression ratio that can be decompressed quickly and easily.
-The provided **ZX0** decompressor routines in assembly Z80 are small and fast, they only use main registers BC, DE, HL, A and optionally alternate register A' (use the backwards variant to avoid using A'), consume very little stack space and does not require additional decompression buffer.
+The provided **ZX0** decompressor routines in assembly Z80 are small and fast, they only use main registers (BC, DE, HL, AF), consume very little stack space, and do not require additional decompression buffer.

 The provided **ZX0** decompressor in C writes the output file while reading the compressed file, without keeping it in memory.
 Therefore it always use the same